On non-primitive Weierstrass points: Dimensionally proper linear series

 This lemma is a standard application of the theory of \emph{limit linear series}, pioneered by Eisenbud and Harris \cite{eh86}.
 It is essentially a special case of the ``smoothing theorem'' \cite[Theorem 3.4]{eh86}, which is referred to as the ``regeneration theorem'' in the expository account \cite[Theorem 5.41]{hm}.
 Both of these sources work over the complex numbers and work locally in the complex-analytic setting.
 We give a proof of Lemma \ref{l_reg} below based on the more recent \cite{oss06}, which is therefore valid in characteristic $p$.
 The theory of limit linear series has subsequently been expanded (for example, to include curves not of compact type) in various ways (e.g. \cite{oss2014,oss2014b,aminibaker}), but for our purposes the theory developed in \cite{oss06} is sufficient.

-Limit linear series, as their name suggests, provide a way to construct, from a family of smooth algebraic curves degenerating to a nodal curve and a family of linear series on a the smooth curves, an object over the nodal curve that serves as a well-defined limit of the the linear series on smooth curves.
+Limit linear series, as their name suggests, provide a way to construct, from a family of smooth algebraic curves degenerating to a nodal curve and a family of linear series on the smooth curves, an object over the nodal curve that serves as a well-defined limit of the the linear series on smooth curves.
 For the purpose of Lemma \ref{l_reg}, we need only consider particularly simple nodal curves.

 \begin{sit} Fix positive integers $g_1,g_2$.
-Let $C_1,C_2$ be smooth curves of genus $g_1,g_2$ respectively, let $p_1$ be a point of $C_1$ and let $p_2,q$ be distinct points of $C_2$, and let $q$ be another point on $C_2$, distinct from $p_2$.
+Let $C_1,C_2$ be smooth curves of genus $g_1,g_2$ respectively, let $p_1$ be a point of $C_1$ and let $p_2,q$ be distinct points of $C_2$.
 Denote by $X$ the nodal curve obtained by gluing $p_1$ to $p_2$, and denote the attachment point by $p \in X$.
 See Figure \ref{fig_twocomp}.

 \end{sit}